AdielEstrada/Apartment-Fascades/README.md

 # Fascades
 After doing the floor plan, we were allowed to experiment with the design of the exterior, thinking as if it were a home.
+It's important to note that the measurements are in meters.

 > ## Software Used
 >> AutoCAD